 A number of non-traditional services, like the individual problem-solving offered by the Student Involvement and Leadership Center, are no different from those offered to other students but recognize each student's individual needs.
 While not a "one-stop shopping" office, the Student Involvement and Leadership Center has information and knowledge on a broad array of issues and concerns.
 Visit our Non-Traditional Student Resource Page to learn about the variety of resources available.

 KU celebrates the "National Non-Traditional Student Week" in early November each year, and the Student Involvement and Leadership Center provides programming and resources catered to non-traditional students throughout the year.

 The Student Involvement and Leadership Center also administers scholarships that are specifically for non-traditional students each Spring.

 In returning to education after a long absence, some degree of trepidation is common.
-The University Academic Success Centers provides resources to help lead students to success as well as individual consultations to help students develop time management study skills, and test taking strategies.
+The University Academic Support Centers provide resources to help lead students to success as well as individual consultations to help students develop time management study skills, and test taking strategies.

 Like any major life change, returning to school or adapting to a new environment requires some adjustment.
 For non-traditional students with families, it is helpful if families recognize and discuss up front some of the adjustments that they may need to make as well.
 Balancing work, family, and academic requirements can be a delicate task.
 Seeking assistance, asking questions, and preparing in advance for emergencies or establishing backup plans is helpful.
 Non-traditional students make valuable contributions to the University both in and out of the classroom.
 Faculty appreciate serious and conscientious students off all ages.
 We're glad you're here - when you need to hear this, stop in and visit!